Instant Pot Mexican Rice (Restaurant Copycat)

-I've worked for years to perfect this Mexican rice - I wanted it to taste just like the restaurant version.
-And I think I've finally got it.
+I've worked for years to perfect this Instant Pot Mexican Rice - I wanted it to taste just like the restaurant version without being a total pain to make.
+And I think I've finally got it!

-• 1 tablespoon tomato & chicken bouillon - This is the #1 most important ingredient in this recipe.
-It gives the rice that coral color and tons of flavor!
-I keep a bottle of this around just to make this rice.
-You should be able to find it in the Hispanic section of your grocery store.
+• Tomato & Chicken Bouillon: This is the #1 most important ingredient in the entire recipe!
+It is what gives the rice that color and deep flavor.
+I keep a bottle of this in my pantry just to make this rice.
+You can easily find it in the Hispanic or international section of your grocery store (look for Knorr Caldo de Tomate).

 This rice is really pretty basic - no frills or add-ins.
 However, there are lots of ways to make it a unique dish for your family.